Lyle Goodhue: Education and personal life

-Hamaker June 19, 1929, in Des Moines, Iowa.
-A daughter and a son were born in Ames, Iowa while Goodhue was studying for his Ph.D., another son when he lived in Moorestown, New Jersey, working at the USDA Japanese Beetle Laboratory there, and another daughter in Maryland during World War II after he transferred to the USDA complex at Beltsville, Maryland.
+Hamaker, on June 19, 1929, in Des Moines, Iowa.
+Their first daughter and son were born in Ames, while Goodhue was studying for his Ph.D.
+Goodhue worked at the U.S. Department of Agriculture's (USDA) Japanese Beetle Laboratory in Moorestown, New Jersey, when his second son was born, and had transferred to the USDA's Agricultural Research Centre in Beltsville, Maryland when his second daughter was born.

 Goodhue died September 18, 1981, in Bartlesville, Oklahoma.

 Career

-The disposable spray can was largely undeveloped until Lyle Goodhue devised a practical version and filed for a patent in 1941 while working for the U.S. Department of Agriculture (USDA).
+The disposable spray can was largely undeveloped until Lyle Goodhue devised a practical version and filed for a patent in 1941 while working for the USDA.

-Goodhue's earliest aerosol propellant idea came to mind when he worked in 1929–1930 as a research chemist on lacquer formulations at the DuPont Chemical laboratories in Parlin, New Jersey.
-That aerosol spray concept was greatly expanded, written in his lab notebook, and witnessed by his boss, Dr. Frank L. Campbell, October 5, 1935, when both worked at the USDA's Agricultural Research Center in Beltsville, Maryland.
+Goodhue's earliest aerosol propellant idea came to mind when he worked in 1929 and 1930 as a research chemist on lacquer formulations at the DuPont Chemical laboratories in Parlin, New Jersey.
+That aerosol spray concept was greatly expanded, written in his lab notebook, and witnessed by his boss, Dr. Frank L. Campbell, October 5, 1935, when both worked at the Agricultural Research Center in Beltsville.